barsanuphe/librariansync/README.md

     Configuration options.

     --config CONFIG_FILE  Use an alternative configuration file.
+    --readable-db         Save the database in somewhat readable form.

 While syncing with Kindle, *librarian* will keep track of previous conversions